 The second step to creating a personal brand and online reputation is to create your visual and verbal identity.
-The visual identity is the set of graphic elements that represent your personal brand, such as the logo, colors, fonts, images, etc.
+Visual identity is the set of graphic elements that represent your personal brand, such as the logo, colors, fonts, images, etc.

 To create your visual and verbal identity, you should follow these tips:

-- Choose a name that is easy to remember, pronounce, and write.
-It can be your own name or a fictitious name that reflects your value proposition or your personality.
+- Choose a name that is easy to remember, pronounce and write.
+It can be your given name or a fictitious name that reflects your value proposition or personality.

 - Create a logo that is simple, original and memorable.
 It can be a symbol, a word, or a combination of both.
 The logo must convey the essence of your personal brand and be consistent with your value proposition.

 - Define a color palette that is harmonious, attractive and appropriate to your sector or niche.
 Colors have an emotional and psychological meaning that influences the perception of your audience.
 Choose the colors that best represent your values and emotions.

 - Select fonts that are legible, elegant and consistent with your image.
 Fonts also communicate sensations and personality.
 Choose the fonts that best suit your tone of voice and your message.